Israel Folau: Gay Halifax player Keegan Hirst criticises Catalans Dragons signing

 "He's made his stand with his relationship with lesbian, gay and trans people.
 He's made his opinions very clear and I don't think those are in keeping with the ethos of rugby league.

-"The RFL has done some fantastic news in this area for example it was one of the first national governing bodies to sign the government charter on homophobia and transphobia.
+"The RFL has done some fantastic work in this area for example it was one of the first national governing bodies to sign the government charter on homophobia and transphobia.

 "I personally see this as a backwards step for the sport."